-Advance your career conveniently with a principal license online
+Advance your career conveniently with a principal licensure offered online

-You must first earn a master's degree by successfully completing a required core of 15 semester hours and 18 semester hours of electives selected from the required School Building Leader coursework, for a total of 33 semester hours.
+If you need to complete your master's degree, you can do so through the University of Findlay by successfully completing a required core of 15 semester hours and 18 semester hours of electives selected from the required principal license coursework, for a total of 33 semester hours.

 The Educational Administration curriculum covers topics such as educational leadership, supervision and professional development, research, instructional leadership, curriculum, school law, administration of special education, technology and assessment, internship, research, and community relations.

 You can earn a five year professional license for serving as a principal after you have:

 Completed two years of successful teaching under a professional teaching license

 Passed the Ohio Assessments for Educators Education Leadership test #015

 Received the recommendation of the head of teacher education of the institution attended

 Passed a criminal background (FBI / BCI) check